TeamGleason/SpeakFaster/Legal/SpeakFaster_Data_Contribution_Agreement.md

 ### 3.2 Conversation Data.

 As part of collecting the Conversation Data you will be presented with a recording button in the Application.
+The button will allow you to start and end data recording at any time.
 Additionally, you may be asked to upload different types of media (including, but not limited to, image, video, audio, and text) that may be relevant for the Purpose.
 While completing the Conversation Data Collection, the Application may collect the following information (together with any content you upload or provide via the Application, the “ Research Data”):

 Conversation Data Collection:

 Date and time information associated with your text, audio, and image captures.
 Annotations associated with your Conversation Data, including visual focus target, approximate gaze position, and other attention related data.
 Screenshots of the device you use to generate speech which may include the contents of other applications running at the time you are generating speech.
 Audio and image data of the environment in which you are speaking, such as photos of the people, room, and objects around you along with recordings of sounds nearby such as other people’s speech.
 The email address you used to log-in to the Application.
 Usage analytics by the user of the tool, such as button clicks and screen views.
 Device information consisting of (i) the model and manufacturer of the device, (ii) the version of the operating system running on the device; (iii) device characteristics such as camera and other hardware peripherals; and (iv) device screen related data (e.g. size, DPI, resolution, etc.).

-The Application will allow you to start and end data recording at any time.
-The Application will additionally provide options for you to delete previously-recorded data.

 ### 3.3 Conversation Data Generation.

 As part of Conversation Data collection, we may take your Research Data and use it to generate composite machine learning models.
-The machine learning models shall be considered Aggregate Data as defined in this agreement.
+The machine learning models shall be considered Aggregate Data as defined in this agreement. f
 ### 3.4 Personal Identifier Data Collection.

 As part of this Data Collection, you will also be asked to provide a personal identifier (e.g., email address) for purposes of fulfilling any future request from you to delete your data and sending follow-up questions or surveys related to this data collection project.